Joan Carolyn Risch (formerly known as Bard) was born on the 12th of May, 1980, in Brooklyn, New York.

 At around 11:15am, Joan, Lillian and David returned home.
 A delivery dry cleaner came over shortly after they returned home to pick up some of Martin’s suits, and after he had left, Joan changed out of her formal clothes and into a blue housedress with some white sneakers.

-Joan then made the children lunch, before putting David down for his afternoon nap that always lasted until 2pm.
+Joan then made the children lunch, before putting David down for his afternoon nap which always lasted until 2pm.
 Barbara Barker came over at 1pm so that Lillian and her son, Douglas, could play together.
 Barbara said that during their visit Joan went in and out to prune some plants, and put the shears back in the garage.

 Just before 2pm, Joan took the children across to Barbara’s house and told them that she would be back soon.
 At around 2:15pm, Barbara saw Joan, wearing what looked to be a trench coat over her clothing, moving quickly up her driveway, carrying something red with outstretched arms towards the garage.
 This is the last confirmed sighting of Joan.